 The product is very adaptable, and the user interface is simple to administer and update.
 The web-based performance dashboards, charts, and views may all be customized.

-For your entire network infrastructure, you may create a custom topology.
-You may also develop personalized dependency-aware intelligent warnings.
+You may create a custom topology for your entire network infrastructure and develop personalized dependency-aware intelligent warnings.

 Features: